Neural canonical transformations for vibrational spectra of molecules: Applications

-The energies of nearly all our excited states are lower than those reported in Ref.~\cite{begue2005calculations}, where the perturbation variational method was employed, underscoring the efficacy of our neural canonical transformation approach.
+The energies of nearly all our excited states are lower than those reported in Ref.~\cite{begue2005calculations}, where the perturbation variational method was employed, underscoring the efficacy of the neural canonical transformation approach.
 In comparison with results derived from tensor-based methods, such as Smolyak and H-RRBPM \cite{thomas2015using,avila2011using}, we have noticed some variations.
 Although some energy levels are slightly higher and others lower, the differences generally fall within a narrow band of several wavenumbers.
-Notably, certain individual energy levels, like $\nu_9 + \nu_{10}$, exhibit more significant deviations but remain closer to experimental values.

 Further analysis focusing on the layers of the RNVP network, including $\{16,128,2\}$ and $\{32,128,2\}$, indicated no significant differences, leading us to exclude these results from the table.
-We posit that the differences observed between our results and experiments can largely be ascribed to the inherent limitations of the PES accuracy, considering that the same PES was employed by the other numerical methods.
+We suspect that the disparities between our findings and the experimental results can be mainly attributed to the inherent limitations of the PES accuracy and the neglect of rotational terms.
+Because the other numerical techniques employed the same PES and disregarded the rotational terms as well.